misbish/Container-Platform/DOCKER/1.   COMPUTE/5. Swarm/README.md

 **DOCKER SWARM**

+What is Swarm

+    -   Cluster of docker engine is called swarm.

-    “Dockerized” cluster called a swarm.
+    -   “Dockerized” cluster called a swarm.

-    - A swarm is a group of machines that are running Docker and joined into a cluster.
+    -   A swarm consists of multiple Docker hosts which run in swarm mode and act as managers (to manage membership and delegation) and workers (which run swarm services).

+NOTE :

+    -   A given Docker host can be a manager, a worker, or perform both roles

+    -   Docker daemons can participate in a swarm as managers, workers, or both.

+    -   If you are using a Docker version prior to 1.12.0, you can use standalone swarm

+    -   Current versions of Docker include swarm mode for managing swarm

+    -   Use the Docker CLI to create a swarm, to deploy application services to a swarm, and manage swarm behavior.

     - The machines in a swarm can be physical or virtual.

     - All docker commands are executed on a cluster by a swarm manager.

     - After joining a swarm, machines are referred to as nodes.